-* Says market volatility could present buying opportunities in stocks, debt
+* Says market volatility could present buying opportunities

 * Sees markets adjusting quickly once debt deal reached

 volatility over the next few months as U.S. politicians are